chriszarate/sheetrock/README.md

 applied in the spreadsheet.
 When set to `true`, the default cell handler will wrap the cell value in a `span` with a `style` attribute.
 The formatting is usually a bit wacky, so take care when enabling this option.

+### resetStatus
+* Default `false`
+* Expects Boolean

+Reset request status.
+By default, Sheetrock remembers the row offset of a request, whether a request has been completely loaded already, or if it previously failed.
+Set to `true` to reset these indicators.
+This is useful if you want to reload data or load it in another context.

+### debug
+* Default `false`
+* Expects Boolean

+Output raw request and response data to the browser console.
+Useful for debugging, especially when you are using your own handlers.

 ## Caching